pushkard999/ML-project/README.md

 Data Set- https://archive.ics.uci.edu/ml/datasets/Speaker+Accent+Recognition.

 I have tried to check accuracy using different classifiers like KNN, SVM, logistic regression, LDA and decision tree.
 Got the best performance using KNN classifier.
-Also used different feature extraction and tuning method like Principle component analysis (PCA), removing outliers for better accuracy.
+Also used different feature extraction and tuning methods like Principle component analysis (PCA), removing outliers for better accuracy.
 I have used Jupyter notebook to write code in Python.

 Files included here: